 Choba is a small hamlet on the coast of northern Tanzania in Pangani District, Tanga Region.
 It has an adult population of just over 300 with the majority struggling to survive way below the poverty line by subsistence farming and fishing.
 This area is at least 50 years, in development terms, behind the better known parts of Tanzania such as Arusha and Dar es Salaam.

-Choba English Medium Primary and Nursery School - History
+Children of Choba Primary and Nursery School - History

 Unlike most Tanzanian primary schools we teach all subjects in English (except Swahili!).
 This will help our children enormously when they arrive at secondary school where English is the medium of instruction.
 Most Tanzanian children really struggle at secondary school.
 They arrive having studied in Swahili (English is taught as a foreign language as we are taught French in the UK) and are suddenly expected to understand all subjects including Mathematics and Science in English!
 We hope that the success of our school will encourage other primary schools to teach in English too.